Interviews

 You Have Other Job Offers

-At the same time, you don’t want to decline a potential opportunity that might be a better fit for you because of higher pay or other reasons.
+But you don’t want to decline a potential opportunity that might be a better fit for you because of higher pay or other reasons.
+Don’t worry.
+You can use the post-interview follow-up email template below to get your response.

 Subject: Seeking an update on [Job Title] interview